Refunds of Charges

 Meal plans may be changed within the requirements of the living area up to the tenth day of class each semester on line with charges assessed per an established proration schedule.

-After the tenth day of class, a student who wishes to change a meal plan must petition and receive approval from the Office of Student Auxiliary Services.
+After the tenth day of class, a student who wishes to change a meal plan must petition and receive approval from Auxiliary Services for Housing, Dining and Conference Services.
 If the change is approved, an adjustment will be processed on a pro-rata basis to the meal portion of the plan charge as of the week following the last meal purchased.

 Adjustments to Financial Aid